ddeutils/ddeutil-io/README.md

 [![type check: mypy](http://www.mypy-lang.org/static/mypy_badge.svg)](http://mypy-lang.org)
 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)

-The **Input/Output Data Transport** utility objects was created for full managed engine of configuration file that include `load` from any config file format types like `.yaml`, `.json`, or `.toml`, and manage retention and version of config files lifecycle.
+An **input/output data transport** utility objects :bullettrain_front: was created for full managed object of configuration file that include `load` from any file format like `.yaml`, `.json`, or `.toml`, and manage retention and version of config files lifecycle.

 This package has 3 parts of core module; **Register**, **Stores**, and **Files**.
-The base module is the file module that is open file objects with specific format that want to open include open directory objects (I think the open dir object do not should to use now because I do not do with its code.)
+The core part of this project is **Files** module that is an open file object with specific format that want to open include open directory objects (I think the open dir object do not should to use now because I do not do with its code.)

 ## :round_pushpin: Installation